skku-syslab/lockify/fast26ae/README.md

 > **except** when running `mdtest` (IOR).
 -->

-Before starting the AE scripts, **each client node** should be correctly configured with their (1) target DLM kernel module, (2) NVMe-over-TCP setup, and (3) target file system.
+Before running the AE scripts, make sure that **each client node** is correctly configured with (1) the target DLM kernel module, (2) the NVMe-over-TCP setup, and (3) the target file system.

 ### 1. Configure DLM kernel module

 We provide three DLM kernel modules: `dlm`, `o2cb`, and `lockify`.
-These modules are mutually exclusive in the current setup, meaning that switching between DLM configurations requires reinstalling the desired module followed by a system reboot, which takes ~10 minutes.
-After reboot, the selected module is automatically loaded.
+These modules are mutually exclusive in our current setup, meaning that switching between DLM configurations requires reinstalling the desired kernel module followed by a system reboot, which takes ~10 minutes.
+After reboot, the target DLM module is automatically loaded.

-To configure the DLM module:
+Move to the module directory:

 ```
 sudo -s
 cd ~/eternity[n]/module/
 ```

-Run the corresponding script for the target DLM module:
+Then, compile and install the target DLM module:

-- `dlm`: `./dlm_compile.sh`
+- For `dlm`: run `./dlm_compile.sh`
-- `o2cb`: `./o2cb_compile.sh`
+- For `o2cb`: run `./o2cb_compile.sh`
-- `lockify`: `./lockify_compile.sh`
+- For `lockify`: run `./lockify_compile.sh`

 <!--
 Each module directory includes its own compilation script: